 19 September 2016 – 24 February 2017

-Heman Chong (Singapore) is an artist whose work is located at the intersection between image, performance, situations and writing.
+Heman Chong (b.
+1977, Singapore) is an artist whose work is located at the intersection between image, performance, situations and writing.
 His work continuously interrogates the many functions of the production of narratives in our everyday lives.
 Chong has presented numerous solo exhibitions at Rockbund Art Museum, China (2016); South London Gallery, United Kingdom (2015); Art Sonje Center, Korea (2015); The Reading Room, Thailand (2013); National University of Singapore Museum (2012); and Vitamin Creative Space, China (2007).
 He has also participated in numerous international biennales including the 20th Sydney Biennale, Australia (2016); 10th Gwangju Biennale, Korea (2014); Asia Pacific Triennale 7, Australia (2012); Performa 11, United States (2011); Momentum 6, Norway (2011); Manifesta 8, Spain (2010); and represented Singapore at the 50th Venice Biennale, Italy (2003).

 Heman Chong will launch his new long-term project entitled The Library of Unread Books, a members-only reference library made up of donated books that are unread by their previous owners.
 The price for a lifetime membership to the library is the donation of a single unread book.
 Each member will be issued a membership card which will grant access to the library.
 For the duration of his residency the Library will also be open to the public every Friday, from 12.00pm to 12.00am.

 Residencies: OPEN offers a rare insight into the often introverted sphere of the artists’ studio.
 Through showcasing discussions, performances, research and works-in-progress, Residencies: OPEN profiles the diversity of contemporary art practice and the divergent ways artists conceive artwork with the studio as a constant space for experimentation and contemplation.